Kryha/bot-busters/README.md

 Now that we have installed the necessary tools we can start building our first smart contract.
 Let's first use SnarkOS to run a local Aleo node where we are going to deploy our programs during development.

 ## Running the chain locally
-In this section we will run a local node of snarkOs and deploy a contract to it.
+In this section we will run a local node of SnarkOs and deploy a contract to it.
 If you want a more detailed explanation of the steps below you can read the [Aleo Documentation](https://developer.aleo.org/testnet/getting_started/deploy_execute).

-Run a local node of snarkOs using the following command:
+Run a local node of SnarkOs using the following command:

 ```bash
 snarkos start --nodisplay --dev 0 --beacon